brianstm/botXplorer-scripts/README.md

 This project was developed by:

 - Brians Tjipto Meidianto
-- Aziel Chen
+- Aziel Chen Qing Feng
-- Sameer Ahamed
+- Sameer Ahamed Sadiq Batcha

 ## License

 This project is licensed under the [Apache License, Version 2.0](LICENSE).